horuskol/horuskol.net/source/_posts/20200305-live-code-highlighting.blade.md

 We want to make sure the text lines up, so we set the same font and line-height properties for the two elements.
 Of course, you can set whatever font family, sizes, or other styles here, as long as they're the same.
 Since this is a code editor, I suggest using a monospace font (I've left it to the system default).

-Similarly, since this is a code editor, we want the textarea and output to use the same whitespace and wrapping rules that a `pre` element would.
+Similarly, since this is intended to be a code editor, we want the textarea and output to use the same whitespace and wrapping rules that a `pre` element would.

 Setting the `z-index` makes sure the textarea is above the output by setting a higher z-index value.
 This is important, since we want the user to be able to interact with textarea.

-Finally, we want to see through the textarea - which is easily done by making both the `color` and `background-color` transparent.
-Unfortunately, this also makes the caret (the pipe symbol which shows where the typing cursor is) transparent.
-Luckily, we can also set that with `caret-color`.
+Finally, we want to see the highlighted code through the textarea - which is easily done by making both the `color` and `background-color` transparent.
+This also makes the caret (the pipe symbol which shows where the typing cursor is) transparent, but we can fix that by setting the `caret-color` property.

 ## Highlighting

-You could roll your own highlighting code - but there's an amazingly comprehensive library available that supports 185 languages, and comes with almost 100 styles ready to choose from. [highlight.js] can be brought in as an npm module, or loaded in from a CDN (which only includes the top 34 languages).
-It is also possible to build your own selection of languages into a minified script - so if you only need a handful of languages, you can limit the file size this way.
-The package includes all the available styles as separate CSS files, so you just have to select the one you want.
+We could roll own own highlighting code - but there's an amazingly comprehensive library available that supports 185 languages, and comes with almost 100 styles ready to choose from. [highlight.js] can be brought in as an npm module, or loaded in from a CDN (which only includes the top 34 languages).
+It is also possible to build a custom selection of languages into a minified script - so if you only need a handful of languages, you can limit the file size this way.
+The package includes all the available styles as separate CSS files, so we just have to select the one we want.

-I put this code after the form.
+I included the stylesheet and highlighting script directly after the form:

 ```html
 <link rel="stylesheet" href="./css/a11y-light.css" type="text/css">